vanheeringen-lab/ANANSE/docs/input_data.md

 ### Genome

-To run `ANANSE` on your sample, a genome file is necessary.
-We recommand that you download your genome file with [genomepy](https://github.com/vanheeringen-lab/genomepy), which is a Python package to easily download and install genomes and associated files such as gene annotations.
+To run `ANANSE` on your sample(s), a matching genome and gene annotation is necessary.
+We recommand that you download your genome file with [genomepy](https://github.com/vanheeringen-lab/genomepy).
+Genomepy is a Python package with command-line interface to easily download and install genomes, generates associated files and more.

-In ANANSE, for each genome, we need:

-* A genome FASTA file
-* A 12 columns BED file with genome annotation.

-When you would like to install the genome with `genomepy` you can use this command, which will download both the `FASTA` file and the annotation `BED` file.
+To install the genome with `genomepy` you can use this command, which will download both the `FASTA` file and the annotation `BED` file, and exports them to the PATH.

 ``` bash
 # activate ananse environment